bitcoin-unlimited/BUwiki/wally/faq.md

  - Support of multiple local currencies.
  - Provides secure logins to supported sites on other devices such as PCs, laptops, and tablets.

+## What is a mBCH?
+mBCH stands for millibitcoincash.
+Each mBCH is one thousandth of a BCH.

 ## How do you share a Wally BCH address?
 Touch the address immediately underneath the word "Receive", and that address will be copied to the clipboard of your device.